colurw/wiki_abstracts_NLP/readme.md

 ## 4_H-cluster_keywords.py

-Applies a Text Frequency-Inverse Document Frequency (TF-IDF) calculation on words found per cluster of semantically-similar articles.
+Applies a Text Frequency-Inverse Document Frequency (TF-IDF) calculation on words found per cluster of semantically-similar articles in the SBERT embedding.

-The clusters are generated using a non-linear dimensionality reduction method (UMAP) followed by a hierachical clustering method (HBDSCAN) - in the hopes of preserving as much higher dimension structure as possible, and avoiding the downsides of k-means clustering, such as forcing outliers into clusters, and having to guess the total number of clusters beforehand.
+The clusters are found using a non-linear dimensionality reduction method (UMAP) followed by a hierachical clustering method (HDBSCAN).
+The first step is necessary to limit the quadratic time complexity of the second step.

+Using HDBSCAN avoids the downsides of k-means clustering, such as forcing outliers into clusters, and having to guess the total number of clusters beforehand.
+It also able to preserve more of the higher dimension structure of the data by 'compressing' empty regions in the embedding-space.

 Words and phrases found by the TF-IDF method can be considered as keywords (or rarely, descriptors) of a topic - rather than true topic labels.